amazon-archives/dynamodb-janusgraph-storage-backend/README.md

  - you to connect to the instance using SSH and create tunnels (SSH inbound)
  - the EC2 instance to download yum updates from central repositories (HTTP outbound)
- - the EC2 instance to download your gremlin-server.yaml and the Gremlin Server package from S3 (HTTPS outbound)
+ - the EC2 instance to download your dynamodb.properties file and the Gremlin Server package from S3 (HTTPS outbound)
  - the EC2 instance to connect to DynamoDB (HTTPS outbound)
  - the ephemeral ports required to support the data flow above, in each